joshgav/platform/README.md

 # devenv

-Set up an OpenShift cluster using installer-provisioned infrastructure (IPI) in AWS.
+Set up an OpenShift cluster and other goodies.

-Includes scripts to install extra operators and apps.

 ## Basic usage